varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   If you have multiple Varnish instances on the same machine, you need to specify ``-n <name>`` both when starting Varnish and when using the tools.
+   If you have multiple Varnish instances running in the same machine, you need to specify ``-n <name>`` both when starting Varnish and when using the tools.
    This option is used to specify the instance of ``varnishd``, or the location of the shared memory log.
    All tools (including ``varnishadm``) can also take a ``-n`` option.